-- 1. Remove the wheel and brake pads to prevent contamination. - 2.
-At the caliper end, unscrew the aluminium shroud (item 16) and slide it away from the connector (item 22). - 3.
-Prise open the brass olive (item 15) using a screwdriver and slide the olive away from the connector. - 4.
-Push the end of a small fine bladed screwdriver under the hose end and prise the hose away from the connector.
+- Remove the wheel and brake pads to prevent contamination and push the pistons back into the caliper body. - 2.
+At the lever, unscrew the aluminium shroud (item 25) and slide it away from the connector (item 23). - 3.
+Prise open the brass olive (item 24) using a screwdriver and slide the olive away from the connector. - 4.
+Push the end of a small fine blade screwdriver under the hose end and prise the hose away from the connector.
 Once it has eased away from the connector it should be possible to detach the hose by gently pulling it.
 This operation must be done carefully or the inner section of the hose will separate from the outer.
-Caution, hold the separated hose carefully, the hose contains brake fluid and it will leak out if you allow the hose to swing freely. - 5.
-Cut the hose to the desired length using hose cutters or a sharp knife to produce a clean square cut.
+Caution, hold the separated hose carefully, the hose contains brake fluid and it will leak out if you allow the hose to swing freely.

+- Cut the hose to the desired length using hose cutters or a sharp knife to produce a clean square cut.
 Do not remove too much, the resulting hose length should still permit the full and unrestricted movement of the handlebars. - At this stage the hose can be routed through existing fork or frame guides taking care not to kink the hose.
-Take care to avoid a routing situation that can damage the hose when the bicycle is used such as trapping the hose within suspension fork or rear suspension linkage movements and avoid chaffing on the tire. - 6.
+Take care to avoid a routing situation that can damage the hose when the bicycle is used such as trapping the hose within suspension fork or rear suspension linkage movements and avoid chaffing on the tyre. - 6.
+Pull the lever and hold it once a small drop of fluid has appeared at the end of the connector.
 Push the hose onto the connector. - 7.
 Slide the brass olive and aluminium shroud into position and tighten. - 8.
-Re bleed the system as described in section 3.3.
+If this procedure is followed correctly there is no need to re bleed the system.